fabanc/intern4-exercises/exercise-3/ReadMe.md

 # Description

-This is a demonstration on how to set-up TypeScript and Intern to run a simple unit test suite, within a browser.
-This exercise will show how to run multiple test suite both in a browser and via the command-line, by pointing `intern.json` to a single file called `all.js`.
+This is a demonstration on how to set-up TypeScript and Intern to run multiple unit test suite, within a browser or a the command line.
+This is done by pointing `intern.json` to a single file called `all.js`.

 With that configuration, it is possible to run multiple test suites in a browser.

 # Learning points

 ## Creating the suite that rule them all

-We have 2 test suites:
+There are 2 test suites:

 - `standalone.ts` contains a suite with one successful test.
 - `standaloneFailure.ts` contains a suite with one test will fail.